markuman/go-redis/README.md

 go-redis - **G**NU **O**ctave **redis** client

 ...but Matlab is supported too.
+When I doesn't support Matlab, someone else will do and I have to emulate it with Octave.

 Tested with Linux and Mac OS X.